-Karnataka bandh over farm bills evokes good response
+Karnataka bandh over farm bills evokes good response; Congress, JDS workers detained

 Bengaluru, Sep 28: Karnataka Bandh, which was called by over 108 organisations in protest against the amendments to the agricultural produce market committee (APMC) and land reforms acts has evoked good response across the state.